 Using The Link Manager Plugin

-Now that you know how to set up link categories and how to add, edit and delete links, it’s time to make links display on your website.
+Now that you know how to set up link categories and how to add, edit and delete links, it’s time to display your links on your site.

-Installing the Links Manager plugin adds a ‘Links’ widget to your ‘Widgets’ section.
+Installing the Link Manager plugin adds a ‘Links’ widget to your ‘Widgets’ section.

-To access and configure your Link widgets, go to your WP navigation menu and choose Appearance > Widgets …
+To access and configure your Link widgets, select Appearance > Widgets in your WP navigation menu …

-You will notice a ‘Links’ widget in the Available Widgets section …
+You will see that a ‘Links’ widget has been added to the Available Widgets section …

-Drag the ‘Links’ widget to one of the widget areas and drop it wherever you would like your links section to show up …
+Drag the ‘Links’ widget to one of the widget bars and drop it wherever you would like your links to display …

-(Add a links widget to your widget bar using drag and drop)
+(Adding a links widget to a widgetized menu using drag & drop)

-The Links widget provides various configurable options.
-For example, you can specify what information you want to display about your links and how many links you would like displayed on your sidebar …
+The Links widget includes various configurable settings.
+For example, you can specify what information you would like displayed about your links and how many links you want to display on your sidebar menu …

-(Add multiple link widgets to your widget bars)
+(Add a number of link widgets to your widget bars)

 (Link widget options – Select Link Category)

-You can sort links by Link title, Link ID, Link rating, or display links in Random order …
+You can sort links by Link title, Link rating, Link ID, or display links in Random order …

 (Link widget options – Sort by options)

-After setting up your Links widget, click Save to update your settings.
-A link section will show on your site …
+After configuring your links widget, click Save to update your settings.
+A link section will show up immediately on your site …